nielsbasjes/modbus-website/content/sunspec/homeassistant.md

 - At startup your device and the requested fields is used to get all the needed information about the fields that are actually available.
   - The script then outputs a Home Assistant configuration YAML to the console for easier configuration for those fields.

-> [!WARNING]
-> My SMA inverter goes into a different mode after dark and then many fields no longer return a value (i.e. field not available).
-> So this version of this script does not give the same set of fields when compared to day time.
-You can change that if you want.

 - Most Modbus/SunSpec devices are very SLOW.
   - Be conservative in the number of Fields you want to retrieve.
 Or reduce the refresh rate (to like once every 5 seconds).